PIC4SeR/MPOSE2021_Dataset/README.md

 # MPOSE2021 Dataset for Short-time Human Action Recognition

 This repository contains the MPOSE2021 Dataset for short-time pose-based Human Action Recognition (HAR).
+MPOSE2021 is specifically designed to perform short-time Human Action Recognition.

 MPOSE2021 is developed as an evolution of the MPOSE Dataset [1-3].
 It is made by human pose data detected by [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) [4] (and [Posenet](https://github.com/tensorflow/tfjs-models/tree/master/posenet), coming soon!) on popular datasets for HAR, i.e. Weizmann [5], i3DPost [6], IXMAS [7], and KTH [8] alongside original video datasets, i.e. ISLD and ISLD-Additional-Sequences [1].
 Since these datasets had heterogenous action labels, each dataset labels were remapped to a common and homogeneous list of actions.

 This repository allows users to generate RGB+POSE data for MPOSE2021 in a python-friendly format.
+Generated RGB+POSE sequences have a number of frames between 20 and 30.
+Sequences are obtained cutting Precursor VIDEOS, belonging to the above-mentioned datasets, with non-overlapping sliding windows.
+RGB data contains the target ROI obtained from POSE sequences.

-The pipeline is the following:
+The overview of the processing to generate MPOSE2021 is the following:
 ![alt text](https://github.com/FedericoAngelini/MPOSE2021_Dataset/blob/master/docs/pipeline.png?raw=true)

-Precursor VIDEO data for MPOSE2021 are generated from the former datasets archives.
+* "1A." processing allows the user to generate precurso VIDEO data.
+Former datasets archives must be downloaded in order to encode the precursor VIDEO data.
 Therefore, precursor VIDEO data are processed via OpenPose, and the output (JSON files) is stored.
-In this repository, generated JSON files are provided, to allow the users to skip the time consuming OpenPose step, and to provide a fair benchmark platform for methods comparison.
-On the basis of JSON files, RGB and POSE data for MPOSE2021 are generated.
-At this stage, the pipeline concludes with a post-processing step where defective sequences are amended/discarded.
+* "2A." processing allows the user to generate RGB+POSE data for MPOSE2021.
+On the basis of JSON files (provided to the user for convenience), RGB and POSE data for MPOSE2021 are generated.
+Therefore, a post-processing step is needed to discard/amend defective sequences.
+* "B." processing allows the user to generate POSE data only, ignoring RGB data.

+Below, the instructions to perform 1A., 2A. or B. processes are explained.

-For licence-related reasons, the user must download the FORMER DATASETS ARCHIVES from the original sources, as explanined in the following documentation.
+For licence-related reasons, the user must download the Former Datasets Archives from the original sources, as explanined in the following documentation.
+MPOSE2021 is intended for scientific research purposes.

-MPOSE2021 is specifically designed to perform short-time Human Action Recognition.
-RGB+POSE sequences have a number of frames between 20 and 30.
-Sequences are obtained cutting the precursor videos with non-overlapping sliding windows.
-RGB data contains the target ROI obtained from POSE sequences.
+The user that wants to use MPOSE2021 for publications, please cite [1-8].

 ## Requirements
 The following requirements are needed to generate RGB data for MPOSE2021 (tested on Ubuntu 20.04).